Layout Style

 4. CAN YOU BE ADDICTED TO MASTURBATION?

 Yes - though it is important to realize that frequent masturbation is not necessarily sexual addiction.
 Most of our first sexual experiences are with ourselves and, for many years, are usually the most frequent.
-Masturbation becomes an addiction when it is compulsive, it is used to medicate emotion, it continues even when other opportunities for sexual expression are present and it begins to replace real relationships with other people.
+Masturbation becomes an addiction when it is compulsive, it is used to medicate emotion, it continues even when other opportunities for sexual expression are present, and it begins to replace real relationships with other people.

 5. WHAT ROLE DOES PORNOGRAPHY PLAY IN SEX ADDICTION?

 When this question is asked, it usually refers to Erotica.
 Erotica, for many sex addicts, is essential to the addictive experience - especially when combined with masturbation.
-The addict lives in a fantasy world throughout their adolescence and they come to depend upon this cocktail of media driven fantasies and physical stimulation to meet their emotional and sexual needs.
+The addict lives in a fantasy world throughout their adolescence, and they come to depend upon this cocktail of media-driven fantasies and physical stimulation to meet their emotional and sexual needs.
 When truly pornographic materials are involved, feelings of rage rooted in revenge also feature highly in that cocktail.

 6. CAN SOMEONE BE A SEX ADDICT AND NOT BE SEXUAL WITH THEIR SPOUSE OR PARTNER?